bhaveshmhadse/bhaveshmhadse/README.md

 ## I'm a Student,Developer and a clean coder.
-**bhaveshmhadse/bhaveshmhadse** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on Javascript, Python
+- 🔭 I’m currently working on Javascript, Python and some frontend projects
 - 🌱 I’m currently learning Reactjs & Typescript